UFC, WWE combine to form $21.4B sports entertainment company

 The transaction, which was approved by the boards of Endeavor and WWE, is targeted to close in the second half of the year.
 It still needs regulatory approval.

-Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, fell more than 8% before the opening bell.
-Shares of Endeavor, based in Beverly Hills, California, rose nearly 3%.
+Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, are up 33% this year, but fell more than 6% before the opening bell on Monday.
+Shares of Endeavor, based in Beverly Hills, California, rose more than 4%.